jforman/parallelping/README.md

     	Execute just one ping round per host.
 Do not loop.
   -pingcount uint
-    	Number of pings per cycle. (default 5)
+    	Number of pings per cycle. (default 5) -receiverdatabase string
+    	Database for InfluxDB.
+  -receiverhost string
+    	Hostname of metrics receiver.
+Optional -receivernoop
+    	If set, do not send Metrics to receiver.
+  -receiverpassword string
+    	Password for InfluxDB database.
+Optional.
+  -receiverport int
+    	Port of receiver.
+  -receivertype string
+    	Type of receiver for statistics.
+Optional.
+  -receiverusername string
+    	Username for InfluxDB database.
+Optional.
+  -v	If set, print out metrics as they are processed. exit status 2
 ```

 The help output should be self explanatory, both with required and optional parameters.